Normal-Tangerine8609/Scriptable-HTML-Widget/README.md

 <!-- This is a comment -->
 ```

 Comments can be created the same way you create comments in HTML.
 Text in between `<!--` and `-->` become a comment.
+Comments are not valid within `style` tags.

 ## Bugs and Feedback